 -

-Often singled out as a standout for its bagless auto-empty dock that also cleans the brush, tube, and filters, earning Most Innovative recognition in Vacuum Wars coverage.
+Innovation is a standout theme, driven by the bagless auto-empty dock that also cleans the vacuum, brush roll, and internal path, earning it explicit innovation award recognition in Vacuum Wars coverage.

 -